Welcome to Our Space

 Meet Our Therapists

-Nicole graduated from Texas Christian University with Bachelor and Masters degrees in Speech Language Pathology.
+Nicole graduated from Texas Christian University with her Bachelor’s and Master’s degrees in Speech Language Pathology.

 She is PROMPT trained to serve children who experience Childhood Apraxia of Speech, and certified in VitalStim neuro-muscular electrical stimulation for dysphagia management.

-Nicole is from McKinney, Texas and has lived in Dallas since 2015.
+Nicole has previously lived in Miami, FL and Boulder, CO before moving to Texas as a child.
+She has lived in Dallas since 2015.
 She enjoys spending time with her husband Robert, daughter Caroline and rescue dog, Buzz!
 She enjoys traveling and spending time with family and friends!

 She is currently accepting new patients.
 She looks forward to meeting you!